3. Thinking critically about evidence

 Case Study 3: Collecting oral testimonies

-Mrs Kasigwa warns her class that these two people were children, one a teenager and one younger, when they left – their memories will be different from those of their parents and from each other.
-Before the guests arrive, the pupils prepare some questions that they want to ask.
+Mrs Boakye warns her class that these two men are now very old, and that an older person’s memory is not always very good.
+Before the guests arrive, the pupils prepare some questions that they want to ask the men.
 Over two days, the visitors come and tell their stories.
 The pupils listen carefully and ask them questions.

-In the next lesson, Mrs Kasigwa and the class discuss the similarities and differences between the two accounts.
-They think about why the two visitors have different views on the events.
+In the next lesson, Mrs Boakye and the class discuss the similarities and differences between the two accounts.
+They think about why the two men have different views of the events.

-Mrs Kasigwa lists the key points that came out of their stories and also stresses that, when they were young, the journey to another part of the world might have been more exciting and less worrying than it would have been to their parents.
-She explains that while these oral histories may give pupils some understanding of the exile, they may not always be accurate, and the stories that different people tell may vary considerably.
+Mrs Boakye lists the key points that came out of their stories and also stresses that, when they were young, being members of the armed forces was very important to these men, and they may have romanticised their involvement.
+She explains that while these oral histories may give pupils some understanding of the June 4 1979 uprising, they may not always be accurate, and the stories that different people tell may vary considerably.

-Mrs Kasigwa believes her class learned a valuable lesson in the uses and problems of gathering oral evidence of history.
+Mrs Boakye believes her class learned a valuable lesson in the uses and problems of gathering oral evidence of history.

 Key Activity: Comparing oral interviews and written texts

 - With your pupils, identify an important historical event (such as a local feud or uprising) that took place in your area in the past.
 If you can, find a short written text about it.
-Resource 4 gives one example you could use if you cannot find another event.
+Resource 4: The Yaa Asantewaa War of 1900 gives one example you could use if you cannot find another event.

 - In preparing this activity, you need to gain an understanding for yourself (as a teacher) about what people in your community know about the uprising or event in question.
 These ‘memories’ are the oral stories that have been passed down from person to person.
 Identify some key people who your pupils could talk to at home or could come into school.